numpy/numpy/doc/source/reference/c-api.array.rst

     *dims* and *strides* are copied into newly allocated dimension and strides arrays for the new array object.

+.. cfunction:: PyObject* PyArray_NewLikeArray(PyArrayObject* prototype, NPY_ORDER order, PyArray_Descr* descr)

+   This function steals a reference to *descr* if it is not NULL.

+   This array creation routine allows for the convenient creation of a new array matching an existing array's shapes and memory layout, possibly changing the layout and/or data type.

+   When *order* is NPY_ANYORDER, the result order is NPY_FORTRANORDER if *prototype* is a fortran array, NPY_CORDER otherwise.
+When *order* is NPY_KEEPORDER, the result order matches that of *prototype*, even when the axes of *prototype* aren't in C or Fortran order.

+   If *descr* is NULL, the data type of *prototype* is used.

 .. cfunction:: PyObject* PyArray_New(PyTypeObject* subtype, int nd, npy_intp* dims, int type_num, npy_intp* strides, void* data, int itemsize, int flags, PyObject* obj)

     This is similar to :cfunc:`PyArray_DescrNew` (...) except you